isoopod/Pack/docs/Datatypes/Primitives.md

 In Pack, a primitive datatype refers to datatypes that contain only their own data.
 By this definition, Datatypes like Vector3 are treated as primitives, where they might normally be called compount datatypes or aggregate datatypes.

+## Any

+The Any datatype attempts to automatically encode any value inserted, at the cost of a much higher overhead.
+Currently, Any has no optimizations for tables, treating them all as `[any]: any` (2 bytes of overhead for each key-value pair) and does not support metatables or functions.

 ## BitField

 A BitField is a highly compressed array of booleans, using bit packing to fit eight booleans into one byte, instead of the usual one.